darkmark1991/DailyCodingProblem/2019/04/06/README.md

 ##### 2019-04-06
 ##### Problem:

-Good morning!
-Here's your coding interview problem for today.

 This problem was asked by Google.

 Implement integer exponentiation.
 That is, implement the `pow(x, y)` function, where x and y are integers and returns x^y.